mdolab/pyhyp/doc/index.rst

    ICEM groups geometry components into *Parts*.
 We need to create Parts for the edges so that we can easily set up the boundary conditions later on.
-   Look at the model tree on the left side of the screen and click with the right-mouse-button on the *Parts* brach.
+   Look at the model tree on the left side of the screen and click with the right-mouse-button on the *Parts* branch.
 Select the *Create Parts* option.
-Also make sure that the *Surfaces* box in the *Geometry* brach in unchecked (otherwise it will be hard to select just the edges):
+Also make sure that the *Surfaces* box in the *Geometry* branch in unchecked (otherwise it will be hard to select just the edges):

       .. image:: images/Figure_CreatePart.png